projectfluent/fluent/guide/terms.md

 ```

 Use attributes to describe grammatical traits and properties.
 Genders,
-animacy, whether the term essage starts with a vowel or not etc. Attributes
+animacy, whether the term message starts with a vowel or not etc. Attributes
 of terms are private and cannot be retrieved by the localization runtime.
 They can only be used as [selectors](selectors.html).